Jace743/PokeELT/README.md

 `python3 -m pip install -e .`

-And try running `ingest_data.py`.
-As a heads up, it will create a .duckdb database, and it'll be 200-300 MB once the full script runs.
+... and try running `ingest_data.py`.
+As a heads up, it will create a .duckdb database, and it'll be 200-300 MB once the full script runs (assuming you download only the three resources that are currently targeted in that script).

 Future Plans: